P0C-demo/income-tax-mtd-end-to-end-service-guide/source/documentation/signup.html.md

 ---
 title: Sign up
-weight: 5
+weight: 10
 description: Software developers, designers, product owners or business analysts.
 Integrate your software with the Income Tax API for Making Tax Digital.
 ---

 # Sign up

+## Signing up to Making Tax Digital for Income Tax

+Sign up via API has been ruled out for security reasons.

+Taxpayers can sign up for Making Tax Digital for Income Tax without having software in place.
+However, they must get and authorise [software](https://developer.service.hmrc.gov.uk/guides/income-tax-mtd-end-to-end-service-guide/index.html#software-choices) before they start using Making Tax Digital for Income Tax.

+To use Making Tax Digital for Income Tax, individuals need to sign up first.

+To sign up, a user must:

+- Be a sole trader (self-employed) and/or
+- Have income from property, either in the UK or abroad

+See [Sign up as an individual for Making Tax Digital for Income Tax](https://www.gov.uk/guidance/sign-up-your-business-for-making-tax-digital-for-income-tax) for more information.

+If an individual is a self employed partner in a partnership, they do not need to sign up to MTD ITSA unless they have other MTD qualifying income such as:

+- They are also a self employed sole trader
+- They receive UK or foreign property income

+If this is the case, the individual must not include either their partner or partnership business details in the sign up service.
+Instead, this income will continue to be submitted as part of their self assessment tax return.
+There is no requirement at this time to submit partner or partnership income quarterly to HMRC.

+A user can also get their appointed tax agent (for instance, an accountant or bookkeeper) to sign up on their behalf, with their permission.

+We advise customers to speak to their agent (if they have one) before choosing software to ensure that it is compatible.

-## Agent
+## Agent sign-up

-Before agents can sign up clients to Making Tax Digital they must:
+Before agents can sign up clients to Making Tax Digital, they must:

 * [Create an agent services account](https://www.gov.uk/guidance/get-an-hmrc-agent-services-account)
 * Have authorisation in place from their clients.
-Existing relationships can be copied from Self Assessment, or agents can ask for relationships for new clients.
+Existing authorisations can be copied from Self Assessment, or agents can request authorisation for new clients.
 Both of these tasks can be done using their [agent services account](https://www.gov.uk/guidance/sign-in-to-your-agent-services-account).

 For more information, visit:

 [Making Tax Digital for Income Tax as an agent: step by step](https://www.gov.uk/government/collections/making-tax-digital-for-income-tax-as-an-agent-step-by-step)

-## Individual
+## Individual sign-up

-Individuals who are self employed and/or have property income can sign themselves up to Making Tax Digital for Income Tax.
+Individuals who are self employed and/or have property income can sign themselves up for Making Tax Digital for Income Tax.

 For more information, visit:

 [Making Tax Digital for Income Tax for individuals: step by steps](https://www.gov.uk/government/collections/making-tax-digital-for-income-tax-for-businesses-step-by-step)

-## Link software to HMRC
+## Linking software to HMRC

 Businesses and agents using your software to connect to the [Income Tax (Making Tax Digital) APIs](https://developer.service.hmrc.gov.uk/api-documentation/docs/api?filter=income-tax) must grant authority to your software to interact with HMRC on their behalf.
 We use the open standard [OAuth 2.0](https://oauth.net/2/) (opens in a new tab), which involves the business or agent signing in via their Government Gateway account and following the grant authority user journey.